greghaynes/BeagleDrone/README.md

 To build the package make sure the arm-none-eabi-\* tools are in your PATH.

-Running the command <pre>make</pre> will create a boot.bin, suitable for flashing
+Running the command `make` will create a boot.bin, suitable for flashing